jeandi7/zreader2/README.md

 Unlike Part One, the Reader adds now a generation of a plantUML code file.

+Honestly compared to part 1, this is the easiest part.

+The most complex part is writing the BNF grammar.

 The goal is to visualize a business object diagram  (with Archimate standard) with the well-know plantUML tool:

 ![reader](images/zedTopng.png)